 The Department offers students a quick thinking, fast moving, culturally sophisticated, multi-world education.
 We emphasize a new brand of ethnic studies, one rooted in global migration and movement, transnational identities, and unexpected juxtapositions.
 We put those insights into play with the world of cultural production and consumption: new media, music, technology, film.
 And we underpin the whole thing with an appreciation for the history, literature, and art that has been and continues to be produced from American centers and margins.
 We support excellent and committed teaching and advising and offer generally small classes, providing an optimal environment for learning from our talented faculty.

-American Culture is home to three of the University's ethnic studies programs: Latina/o Studies, Native American Studies, and Asian/Pacific Islander American Studies — each committed to serving communities of affiliation and interest through a set of 15-credit academic minors and a range of community and service-learning courses.
-We are also home to an emerging Arab American Studies program and offer a variety of courses in this field of study.
-At the leading edge of new ethnic studies, our programs move easily across traditional boundaries, and frequently connect with our partners in the Department of Afroamerican and African Studies.
-Here, you will find faculty members considering African/Native American histories, the mix of boundary setting and crossing characteristic of national borders, Asian and African American relations in Los Angeles, indigenous worlds spanning the globe, moving "island cultures" in the Caribbean and Pacific, the intertwined literary production of contemporaries in Latina/o, Native American, and African American contexts and much, much more...
+American Culture is home to Digital Studies as well as four of the University's ethnic studies programs: Arab and Muslim American Studies, Asian/Pacific Islander American Studies, Latina/o Studies, and Native American Studies.
+Each of these constituent programs serves communities of affiliation and interest through academic minors, a range of community and service-learning courses, and internships.
+At the leading edge of a new American Studies, our programs move easily across traditional boundaries, and frequently connect with our partners in the Department of Afroamerican and African Studies.
+Here, you will find faculty members considering African/Native American histories, the mix of boundary setting and crossing characteristic of national borders, the meanings of imperialism and global capitalism, indigenous worlds spanning the globe, moving "island cultures" in the Caribbean and Pacific, the intertwined literary production of contemporaries in Latina/o, Native American, and African American contexts and much, much more...